-Completed records of inspections shall be maintained as required by the TPDES MS General Permit and kept on-site.
+Completed records of inspections shall be maintained as required by the general permit and kept on-site, or referenced elsewhere to document implementation of the SWPPP.
 These records are reviewed annually during the Comprehensive Site Compliance Evaluation described in Section 6.
 When revisions or additions to the SWPPP are recommended as a result of inspections, a summary description of the proposed changes will be attached to the inspection checklist.
 The summary must identify any necessary time frames required to implement the proposed changes.